Manitoba Historical Society

 On 3 April 2005, an MHS Centennial Organization Award was presented to the Winnipeg Press Club by Lieutenant-Governor John Harvard, Jacqueline Friesen, and Gordon Goldsborough.

-Around 2014, the Winnipeg Press Club ceased operations and deposited its records in the University of Manitoba Archives & Special Collections.
-Its charter was surrendered in early 2023.
+In 2014, the Winnipeg Press Club deposited its records in the University of Manitoba Archives & Special Collections.
+It wound up its financial affairs in 2023 and was expected to be dissolved by a vote of its directors in late 2023 or early 2024.

 Year